asierrayk/asierrayk.github.io/content/pages/about.en.md

 My name is Asier Cardoso Sánchez.

 I'm really passionate about anything that require you to think.
-In this blog you'll find content about programming, chess, rubik and much more.
+In this blog you'll find content about mathematics, programming, chess, rubik and much more.